a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a realtime clock.
 Launch DeskTop.
 Run the Date and Time desk accessory.
 Press Escape key.
 Verify the desk accessory exits.
 Repeat with the Return key.

 * Run DeskTop on a system without a system clock.
-Run Apple > Control Panels > Date and Time.
+Run Apple Menu > Control Panels > Date and Time.
 Set date.
 Reboot system, and re-run DeskTop.
 Create a new folder.
 Use File > Get Info.
 Verify that the date was saved/restored.

-* On a system with a system clock, invoke Apple > Control Panels > Date and Time.
+* On a system with a system clock, invoke Apple Menu > Control Panels > Date and Time.
 Verify that the date and time are read-only.

 * Configure a system with a realtime clock.
 Launch DeskTop.
 Run the Date and Time DA, and change the setting to 12 hour.
 Verify that the time is shown as 12-hour, and if less than 10 is displayed without a leading 0.
 * Configure a system with a realtime clock.
 Launch DeskTop.
 Run the Date and Time DA, and change the setting to 24 hour.
 Verify that the time is shown as 24-hour, and if less than 10 is displayed with a leading 0.